The Guide to Pipeline Intelligence

 How Pipeline Intelligence Helps Align Teams

-We’ve talked about how Pipeline Intelligence helps solve a lot of the problems inherent to a marketing pipeline.
+We’ve talked about how pipeline intelligence helps solve a lot of the problems inherent to a marketing pipeline.
 But sellers also pay the price when a marketing pipeline is inaccurate and unreliable.

 Bad leads.
 Dry pipelines.

-Without predictable, high-quality leadflow, sales and marketing are often reduced to warring factions.
+Without predictable, high-quality lead flow, sales and marketing are often reduced to warring factions.

 The end of the quarter becomes focused on trying to determine who drove what lead and who should get credit for a deal closing.
 Each team brings a different set of data to prove their case.
 The scramble for credit (or to assign blame), erodes teamwork.

-Pipeline Intelligence solves this problem by nipping it in the bud with full visibility into the buying journey, shifting the focus to revenue opportunities, and providing insights into the actions that influenced the deal from the very beginning of the buying journey to the end.
+Pipeline intelligence solves this problem by nipping it in the bud with full visibility into the buying journey, shifting the focus to revenue opportunities, and providing insights into the actions that influenced the deal from the very beginning of the buying journey to the end.

 Shifting from Leads to Opportunities